Restoration Recovery outpatient addiction treatment logo

 Who Suboxone is best for

 Suboxone (buprenorphine/naloxone) is first-line treatment for opioid use disorder per the ASAM National Practice Guideline — and the right starting point for most patients including those with severe OUD, fentanyl dependence, prescription-pill addiction, and kratom or 7-OH dependence.
-Daily film or tablet doses are prescribed and managed through outpatient care; for patients who prefer monthly dosing, Sublocade or Brixadi long-acting injectables are administered in clinic.
+Daily film or tablet doses are prescribed and managed through outpatient care; for patients who prefer a long-acting injectable, Sublocade or Brixadi are administered in clinic.
 Restoration Recovery is an outpatient MAT specialty clinic with four CARF-accredited locations across Tennessee and Georgia, prescribing all three medications.

 Buprenorphine cuts overdose mortality roughly in half per Sordo 2017 BMJ, with a built-in ceiling effect on respiratory depression that makes it substantially safer than full-agonist opioids.
-Same-week first appointments; TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.
+Same-day appointments available; TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.

 What Is Suboxone?